Željko Tomac

-Željko Tomac (born 20 June 1956 in Rijeka) is a former Croatian handball player.
+Željko Tomac (born 20 June 1956) is a former Croatian handball player.
 He is currently assistant coach of the Norway men's national handball team.

 Career

 Tomac made his senior debut for RK Zamet in 1973.
 In 1977 Tomac and his side entered the Yugoslav Second League finishing first in the Yugoslav Third League.
 Zamet was named the Croatian champions.
 The next season they finished first in the Yugoslav Second League and entered the First League.
 Tomac spent one season in the First League, Zamet was relegated finishing in last place.
 The next season Zamet tried to make a comeback but finished second and didn't get promoted to the First League.

 In 1981 Tomac became the head coach of RK Zamet while still actively playing with the team until 1983.
 Tomac was head coach of Zamet until the end of the 1985-86 season.

 In 1986 Tomac moved to Norway and he coached the male handballers of Wing until 1989.
 Tomac helped Wing enter the Norwegian top division Grundigligaen.

 From 1989 to 1991 Tomac was the coach of male handball club Trygg Lade and female handball club Freidig at the same time.
 From 1991 to 1996 Tomac was the coach of female team Sjetne IL.
 Tomac led the team to the play-offs in 1993 and they ended up Norwegian champions.
 The next season his team participated in the EHF Cup and they reached the 1/8 finals where they lost to CB Amadeo Tortajada.

 From 1996 to 1999 he was the coach of male team Heimdal.